 As a parent, you are likely to be the first to recognize changes in your child’s behavior.
 According to the American Academy of Child and Adolescent Psychiatry, there are warning signs that indicate that your child is having difficulty and may benefit from a psychiatric evaluation.
 Some of these signs are:

 A common therapeutic approach for children ages 4-11 is play therapy.
 In play therapy, children use dolls, art, and games to express their thoughts, experiences, feelings, and conflicts to the therapist.
 The therapist may observe and/or interact with the child during play, using talk or play objects to communicate.

 Depending on the child’s verbal abilities and maturity, talk therapy or cognitive behavioral therapy methods may be used with older children.

 If you have decided on child therapy, there are things you can do to prepare for the first visit:

-Certain psychological or behavioral disorders may be treated with medicine as an adjunct to other types of therapy.
-Some conditions treated with medicine include:
+Certain psychological or behavioral disorders may be treated with medication as an adjunct to other types of therapy.
+Some conditions treated with medication include:

-Although medicine can help reduce or eliminate symptoms, it should not be prescribed lightly.
-All psychiatric medicine should be prescribed by a doctor experienced in treating psychiatric problems in children and adolescents, and the course of treatment should be monitored very closely by both parent and doctor.
-If medicine is recommended for your child, discuss all pros and cons of the treatment with your doctor.
+Although medication can help reduce or eliminate symptoms, it should not be prescribed lightly.
+All psychiatric medication should be prescribed by a doctor experienced in treating psychiatric problems in children and adolescents.
+The course of treatment should be monitored closely by both parent and doctor.
+If medication is advised for your child, discuss all pros and cons of the treatment with your doctor.